Skip to Content

 Address: 3659 Wyth Rd, Waterloo, IA 50703, United States

-The park is abundant with wildlife, including more than 200 different bird species and white-tailed deer.
+The park has abundant wildlife, including over 200 bird species and white-tailed deer.
 The park is also designated as a National Urban Wildlife Sanctuary.

-The Iowa State Department of Natural Resources manages the state park known for its high biodiversity, including white-tailed deer among others.
+The Iowa State Department of Natural Resources manages the state park, known for its high biodiversity, including white-tailed deer.

-The park has also been designated as a National Urban Wildlife Sanctuary, which means that it is home to many types of animals that are typically found in more urban areas.
+The park has also been designated as a National Urban Wildlife Sanctuary, which means it is home to many types of animals typically found in more urban areas.

 If you’re looking for a park that will allow you to view a variety of wildlife, George Wyth Memorial State Park is the perfect place to visit.

-See Related: Fun & Best Things to Do in Spirit Lake, Iowa
+See Related: Things to Do in Spirit Lake, Iowa

 8. Clear Lake State Park